Table of Contents

 • Cream the butter and eggs (you can of course use an electric mixer).
 Add sugar, zest, milk, honey, and a pinch of salt.
 Mix in baking powder, vanilla, and flour.
 Finish by adding nuts and dried fruit.

-2 tbsp butter, 2 eggs, 1 cup sugar, zest of ½ orange, 1 tbsp milk, 1 tbsp honey, ⅛ tsp salt, ¼ tsp baking powder, 2 tsp vanilla extract, 1 ¾ cups flour, 1 ½ cups toasted nuts (almonds used in this recipe), 1 cup dried fruit
+2 tbsp unsalted butter, 2 large eggs, 1 cup granulated sugar, zest of ½ orange, 1 tbsp whole milk, 1 tbsp honey, ⅛ tsp kosher salt, ¼ tsp baking powder, 2 tsp vanilla extract, 1 ¾ cups all-purpose flour, 1 ½ cups toasted nuts (almonds used in this recipe), 1 cup dried fruit

 • On a parchment- or Silpat-lined baking sheet, form two rectangles, 14 inches long and approximately three inches wide.
 Bake at 350°F for 25-30 minutes until lightly golden.